cengelif/Relevancer/README.md

 # Relevancer
 This project is started by Ali Hürriyetoğlu and Elif Türkay from Radboud University Nijmegen and Ron Boortman from Floodtags.
+Please visit: http://relevancer.science.ru.nl for more information.

 # Relevancer: Finding and Labeling the Structure in a Tweet Set